wargabasdat/Seleksi-2021-Tugas-1/README.md

 ## Specification

 This program uses Javascript programming language and Node.js as the runtime environment.
 To run the program, you have to make sure you have installed Node.js and Postman to run the requests.
 You can install Node.js from [here](https://nodejs.org/en/) and Postman from [here](https://www.postman.com).
 You can also use other tools besides Postman to run requests.
-You can access the Postman Documentation for this program [here]().
+You can access the Postman Collections for this program [here](https://www.getpostman.com/collections/11f5a278dbda5e3eaae1).

 ## How to use